openvinotoolkit/npu_compiler/src/vpux_compiler/docs/code_style.md

 <u>Note:</u> The return type of the callable must be the same regardless of the input shape type.

+<u>Note:</u> It is recommended to use the `getBoundedShape/getBoundedMemShape` helper functions instead of `getShape/getMemShape` whenever static or dynamic shapes are possible.
+ * Prefer `getBoundedShape/getBoundedMemShape` if shapes might be dynamic, and logic should operate on upper bounds in that case.
+ `getBoundedShape/getBoundedMemShape` returns the upper bounds of the shape if it is bounded, otherwise returns the shape itself.
+ * Use `getShape/getMemShape` when you specifically need to know which dimensions are dynamic.
+Be aware that for dynamic dimensions, `getShape/getMemShape` will return `mlir::ShapedType::kDynamic` as the value.
+Ensure your logic correctly handles this case and works with IR as expected.
+ * Use `getShape/getMemShape` if you are certain that the operation will only ever encounter static shapes.
+In this case, all dimensions are known at compile time, and `getShape` will return concrete values for each dimension.

+This helps ensure that any logic relying on shape information is robust to both static and dynamic cases and avoids unexpected behavior when working with tensors or arrays whose dimensions may not be fully known at compile time.
 ### Using method 'llvm::make_early_inc_range'

 This method is useful when you iterate through a list of objects and you need to change this range at the same time.
 From the description: